jiaxian-hlj/FL-Dpu/README.md

 ```

-If you use this code, please cite the following papers:
+### If you use this code, please cite the following papers:
 (1) Lu, Ming, et al. "Federated Learning for Computational Pathology on Gigapixel Whole Slide Images."
 Medical Image Analysis.
 2021.

-The following code is adapted from: https://github.com/mahmoodlab/HistoFL.
-Our code is based on this improvement
+Our code is adapted from: https://github.com/mahmoodlab/HistoFL.